ahmadfajar/vue3-mdb-docs/docs/components/chips/chip-group.md

 ---
 outline: [2, 3]
-description: A component which extends the BsChip's component by providing groupable functionality.
+description: Chip Group is a component which extends the BsChip's component by providing groupable functionality.
 It is used for creating groups of selections using chips.
 ---

 # Chip Group

 ::: lead
 **BsChipGroup** extends the [BsChip](/components/chips/chip) component by providing groupable functionality.
 It is used for creating groups of selections using chips.
 :::

+<SmallNote color="teal">Updated in v2.2.0</SmallNote>

 ## Overview